|

 The beach of Manukan Island, which boasts

-crystal-clear water teeming with life
+white sand and crystal-clear water teeming with life

 Back to the top